×

 Some people have one leg larger than the other, leading to more exertion of force on the soft tissues of one leg, which causes pain in that buttock joint.

-Besides the causes mentioned above, in some rare situations, the causes of greater trochanteric pain syndrome are unidentified, like if the patient is also suffering from other medical health issues.
+Besides the causes mentioned above, in some rare situations, the causes of greater trochanteric bursitis are unidentified, like if the patient is also suffering from other medical health issues.

 Trochanteric Bursitis

 Trochanteric bursitis is an inflammation of the trochanteric bursa.
-It can also aggravate the greater trochanteric pain syndrome.
+It can also aggravate trochanteric bursitis.
 The latest research now defines non-inflammatory tendinopathy of the gluteus medius muscles to be the major factor behind lateral hip pain as well as low back pain.

-Iliotibial band (ITB) is a cause of pain and inflammation secondary to trochanteric impingement and consequent development of trochanteric bursitis.
+Iliotibial band (ITB) is a cause of pain and inflammation secondary to trochanteric impingement and consequent development of trochanteric bursitis/ hip bursitis.

 Symptoms of Greater Trochanteric Pain Syndrome: